tytydraco/yessleep/out/My_wife_died_a_week_ago_Now_my_house_is_acting_strange.md

 "Hello?
 What do you need, Mark?" my friend's voice echoed through the phone.

 "Can you come help me check something out, please?"
 I asked, nearly pleading.
 But just as my hope rose, the sound of the phone call ending beeped into my ear.
 I now realize I'm alone in this situation.
+And now, I hear a rhythmic beating coming from the walls.